Getting Started with Raspberry Pi Projects

 You can give HA a try with Docker as well.

-But you wont see these:
+But you wont see these add-ons with the container image:

 1